South Irving Street from 6th Street South to 7th Street South, in the Arlington Heights neighborhood

 The block of South Irving Street between 6th and 7th Streets South was nominated by residents in spring 2017 for Neighborhood Complete Streets consideration due to the lack of a complete sidewalk on either side of the street.
 When the nominated projects were scored and ranked based on the NCS criteria, this project was among the top problem street locations on the list.

 The Neighborhood Complete Streets program is committed to creating a customized public engagement plan for each NCS project.
-This allows staff and the NCSC to adjust the engagement to the nature, scope and scale of each project, as well as to consider the stakeholder communities involved.
+This allows staff and the Neighborhood Complete Streets Commission to adjust the engagement to the nature, scope and scale of each project, as well as to consider the stakeholder communities involved.

 - Dec.
 10, 2019 - Project open house at Arlington Mill Community Center

 - Nov.
-19, 2019 - Neighborhood Block Meeting at the corner of 6th St S and S Irving St
+19, 2019 - Neighborhood Block Meeting at the corner of 6th Street South and South Irving Street

 - Nov.
 11, 2019 - Presentation to Arlington Heights Civic Association